 02 of 07

 The islands of the Netherlands Antilles have a unique Christmas celebration that comes straight from Holland, with visits from Sinterklaas and his mysterious minions, the Zwarte Piet (Black Petes).
 In Aruba, Curacao, Bonaire, St. Maarten, St. Eustatius, and Saba, children receive their holiday gifts not only on Christmas morning but also on Dec.
 6, the birthday of St. Nicholas.
-In Curacao, for example, Sinterklass, the equivalent of Santa Claus only taller and thinner, arrives by boat in Willemstad in mid-November to give candy to children, aided by his Black Pete helpers with their black-painted faces and elaborate costumes.
+In Curacao, for example, Sinterklass, the equivalent of Santa Claus only taller and thinner, arrives by boat in Willemstad in mid-November to give candy to children.
 Island children welcome Sinterklaas with carrots for his white horse and shoes in which to place gifts.

 03 of 07

 The Bermuda Christmas Boat Parade cruises through Hamilton Harbor each year, with boats adorned in Christmas lights and depicting various holiday characters.
 The event ends with a bang -- a spectacular fireworks display to kick off the Christmas season in Bermuda.
 Crowds gather at the Hamilton waterfront and along Pitts Bay Road, but smart travelers will book a table at a harborfront restaurant or resorts like the Fairmont Hamilton Princess (Book Now) or the Waterloo House (Book Now).

 04 of 07